froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

 The approach provides a convenient and easy way of managing Open Y features.

-Open Y system module provides a page where enabled and available packages are listed and can be installed/uninstalled.
-See `/admin/openy/extend` page.
+Open Y system module provides a page where the enabled and available packages are listed and can be installed/uninstalled.
+See Open Y Extend page (at `/admin/openy/extend`).

 ### Open Y Installation types